symerio/SiQt/README.md

 ## Command line use

- Most of the SiQt functionality is acessible through command line, where the `SiQt.use` arguments can be passed as envoronement variables:
+ Most of the SiQt functionality is accessible through command line, where the `SiQt.use` arguments can be passed as environment variables:

    - `SIQT_BACKEND='name'` is equivalent to `SiQt.use('name', force=False)`
    - `SIQT_BACKEND_FORCE='name'` is equivalent to `SiQt.use('name', force=True)`
    - `SIQT_MODE='name'` is equivalent to `SiQt.use(..., mode='mode')`

-SiQt can be enabled on any script without changing its source code, with
+SiQt can be enabled on any script without changing its source code with,

-    SIQT_BACKEND=.. python -m SiQt  original_script.py
+    SIQT_BACKEND_FORCE='name' python -m SiQt  original_script.py

 ## Unit tests

- The unit tests suite can be run with
+ The test suite can be run with,

     python -c "from SiQt.siqt import tests; tests.run()"